jultra/hw-http-intro/README.md

 <details>
   <summary>
-  What would the server response code be if you tried to fetch a nonexistent URL on Watchout4snakes?
+  What would the server response code be if you tried to fetch a nonexistent URL on the random word generator site?
 Try it using the procedure above.
   </summary>
   <p><blockquote>
   The HTTP status code is 404.
 The words "Not found" after the status